 No. 25 UCF routs Cincinnati 51-23 in rain-shortened game

-Storms moved in with 4 seconds left in the third quarter and the game was called after a one-hour delay with more rain on the way.
+They had the ball eight times and scored seven touchdowns and a field goal.
+They were ready to keep going until lightning and heavy rain moved in with 4 seconds left in the third quarter.
+The game was called after a one-hour delay with more storms on the way.

-The Knights have dominated each game, outscoring opponents 190-63.
-Cincinnati (2-4, 0-2) has dropped three straight in Luke Fickell’s first season as head coach.
+No wonder.
+The Knights have dominated every game, outscoring opponents 190-63.
+By contrast, Cincinnati (2-4, 0-2) has dropped three straight in Luke Fickell’s first season as head coach.

-The Knights moved into the Top 25 with a 40-13 win over Memphis.
-They carried the momentum to the road by scoring touchdowns on their first three possessions and getting points all eight times they had the ball.
+The Knights moved into the Top 25 with a 40-13 victory over Memphis.
+They carried the momentum to the road by scoring touchdowns on their first three possessions.

-Milton hit open receivers for touchdowns of 54 and 79 yards on the Knights’ first two possessions.
+Milton hit open receivers for touchdowns of 54 and 79 yards on the Knights’ first two possessions, taking advantage of the Bearcats’ vulnerability against long passes.
+Instead of going to the run early, the Knights threw deep.
 The sophomore quarterback finished 16 of 19 for 374 yards with touchdowns of 54, 79, 21, 41 and 22 yards.
-Smith caught two TD passes, giving him six this season, and added his first career rushing touchdown.

 UCF: How would the Knights handle a road game after moving into the rankings?
 Without a problem.
 Their offense made quick work of Cincinnati’s overmatched defense, with receivers repeatedly running past defenders.
 Milton has grown into one of the nation’s most dependable passers in his second season with only two interceptions in four games.